Kenneth M. Stampp

-Kenneth Milton Stampp (12 July 1912 – 10 July 2009), Alexander F. and May T. Morrison Professor of History Emeritus at the University of California, Berkeley (1946–1983), was a celebrated historian of slavery, the American Civil War, and Reconstruction.
-He was a visiting professor at Harvard University and Colgate University, Commonwealth Lecturer at the University of London, Fulbright Lecturer at the University of Munich, and held the Harmsworth Chair at Oxford University.
-In 1989, he received the American Historical Association Award for Scholarly Distinction.
-In 1993, he won the prestigious Lincoln Prize for lifetime achievement by the Civil War Institute at Gettysburg College.
+Kenneth Milton Stampp (12 July 1912 – 10 July 2009) was a renowned historian of slavery, the American Civil War, and Reconstruction.
+He taught at the University of California, Berkeley, from 1946 to 1983, ending his career there as the Alexander F. and May T. Morrison Professor of History Emeritus.
+He was also a visiting professor at Harvard University and Colgate University, Commonwealth Lecturer at the University of London, Fulbright Lecturer at the University of Munich, and held the Harmsworth Chair at Oxford University.
+In 1989 he received the American Historical Association Award for Scholarly Distinction.
+In 1993, he won the prestigious Lincoln Prize for lifetime achievement given by the Civil War Institute at Gettysburg College.

 Life and career

 Stampp was born in Milwaukee, Wisconsin, in 1912; his parents were of German Protestant descent.
-His mother was a Baptist who forbade alcohol and strictly observed the Sabbath; his father, a tough disciplinarian in the old-world German style.
+His mother was a Baptist who forbade alcohol and strictly observed the Sabbath; his father was a tough disciplinarian in the old-world German style.

-His family suffered through the Great Depression, "there was never enough money," but Stampp worked a number of small odd jobs as a teen, managing to save enough to afford tuition, first, at Milwaukee State Teachers' College, and then at the University of Wisconsin, Madison.
+His family suffered through the Great Depression, "there was never enough money," but Stampp worked a small odd jobs as a teen, managing to save enough to afford tuition.
+He first attended at Milwaukee State Teachers' College, and then at the University of Wisconsin, Madison.
 He earned both his B.A. and M.A. there in 1935 and 1936 respectively under the influences of Charles A. Beard (author of An Economic Interpretation of the Constitution of the United States) and William B. Hesseltine (known for coining the phrase about intellectual history: it's "like nailing jelly to the wall").
 Hesseltine supervised Stampp's dissertation; Stampp remembered him as a "bastard" during this time, but the two managed to work together successfully through the completion of Stampp's Ph.D. in 1942.
 He then spent brief stints at the University of Arkansas and the University of Maryland, College Park, 1942–46, before joining the faculty at Berkeley.
 His teaching tenure ran 37 years; in 2006, Stampp celebrated six decades of association there.

-During his undergraduate years at Wisconsin, Stampp was a member of the Theta Xi fraternity.
+While a student at Wisconsin, Stampp was a member of the Theta Xi fraternity.

-He died two days before his 97th birthday on July 10, 2009, in Oakland, California.
+He died at age 96 on July 10, 2009, in Oakland, California.

 The Peculiar Institution

 In his first major book, The Peculiar Institution: Slavery in the Ante-Bellum South (1956), Stampp countered the arguments of historians such as Ulrich Phillips, who characterized slavery as an essentially benign and paternalistic institution that promoted Southern racial harmony.
 Stampp asserted, to the contrary, that African Americans actively resisted slavery, not just through armed uprisings but also through work slowdowns, the breaking of tools, theft from masters, and diverse other means.
 Through a lengthy scholarly career, Stampp insisted that the moral debate over slavery lay at the crux of the Civil War, rather than other reasons related to the economic or political relationship between the Federal Government and the states.
-Later work by other historians qualified certain of the book's claims, but The Peculiar Institution remains a central text in the study of U.S. slavery.
+The Peculiar Institution is a central text in the study of U.S. slavery.